Fun Things to do in Connecticut – Part III

 so we finally just got around to using it (double smile).

-We flew out of Bradley Airport on a Sunday morning with a couple we invited – James’s golfing buddy Bill and his gf Kathy.
+We flew out of Bradley International Airport on a Sunday morning with another couple we invited – James’s golfing buddy Bill and his gf Kathy.

 The Townes